Allen-Cahn min-max on surfaces: Introduction

 Guaraco's method cannot extend to the construction of geodesics on two-dimensional surfaces, due to the potential formation of singular geodesic junctions.
 H. del Rio Guerra, C. Garza-Hume, and P. Padilla had successfully used the method of phase transitions to construct embedded geodesics in \cite{DelRioGuerraGarzaHumePadilla03} subject to a nonpositivity or nonnegativity condition on the Gauss curvature of the two-dimensional surface, which precisely allows to rule out singularities.

-In this work, we circumvent the complication introduced by the formation of singularities by employing a diligent study of the pre-singularity-formation (``diffuse'') problem (small $\varepsilon > 0$), instead of the limiting problem ($\varepsilon \to 0$).
+In this work, we circumvent the complication introduced by the formation of singularities by employing a diligent study of the diffuse (small $\varepsilon > 0$) problem prior to the singularity formation, instead of the limiting problem ($\varepsilon \to 0$) where singularities have formed.
 This is closer in spirit to the work of Y. Tonegawa and N. Wickramasekera \cite{TonegawaWickramasekera12} than to \cite{Guaraco15}.
 We are indeed successful in lifting the curvature condition---at the expense of embeddedness---by understanding the precise nature of the singularities that may occur:

 \begin{theo} Any closed Riemannian manifold $(\Sigma^2, g)$ admits a closed immersed geodesic with at most one self-intersection; the intersection, if it exists at all, is transverse. \end{theo}

 \begin{rema} Such $(\Sigma^2, g)$ all contain closed and embedded geodesics.
 (See, e.g., the work of L. Lyusternik and L. Schnirelmann \cite{LyusternikSchnirelmann47}.)
 The point is that we are able to make use of phase transitions in this context. \end{rema}